AdobeDocs/campaign-classic.en/help/rn/using/compatibility-matrix.md

 ---
 # Compatibility matrix {#compatibility-matrix}

-This document lists all systems and components supported for [the latest build](../../rn/using/latest-release.md) of **Adobe Campaign Classic v7**.
-Products and versions that are not part of this list are not compatible with Adobe Campaign.

-If you are a [!DNL Gold Standard] user, refer to the [[!DNL Gold Standard] Compatibility matrix](../../rn/using/gold-standard.md#compatibility-matrix-gs).

-## Important notes {#important-notes}

-Unless mentioned otherwise, all minor releases are supported.

-In its [latest build](../../rn/using/latest-release.md), Adobe Campaign Classic is compatible with all the systems and tools listed in this page.
+In its [latest build](../../rn/using/latest-release.md), Adobe Campaign Classic v7 is compatible with all the systems and tools listed in this page.
 As specific versions of these 3rd party systems and tools reach end-of-life (EOL) with their respective creators, Adobe Campaign will no longer be compatible with those versions, and they will be removed from our compatibility matrix in the subsequent product release.
-Please ensure you are on supported versions of any systems listed in the compatibility matrix to avoid any issues.
+Please ensure you are on supported versions of any systems listed in this compatibility matrix to avoid any issues.
 To learn more about deprecated items, visit [this page](../../rn/using/deprecated-features.md).

+Unless mentioned otherwise, all minor releases are supported.

 >[!CAUTION]
 >
->This matrix is regularly updated with new supported items being added and deprecated items being removed.
+>This matrix is regularly updated with new supported systems and tools being added and deprecated being removed.

 ## Operating Systems {#OperatingSystems}

 As an on-premise / hybrid customer, you must install Adobe Campaign in one of the operating systems listed below.
 Learn more about Campaign Classic v7 installation steps in [this page](../../installation/using/application-server.md).

 <table>
 <tbody>